 While it is important to study the relevant subjects that allow you to get on to your course, enjoying your subject matter is just as important.

 A Levels allow you to channel your passion since you can choose to study subject specific qualifications.
-This means you can focus your energy into excelling in your areas of interest.
+This means that during A Level study you can focus your energy into excelling in your areas of interest.
 Studying topics you are passionate about makes you less likely to view the work as a chore, hopefully resulting in a better mark.

 Not only that, as they are accepted and recognised worldwide, you can continue your education anywhere you like.
 If you dream of living and studying abroad, performing well at A Levels can help you get there.